mliebelt/pgn-viewer/readme.md

 * Copy the files from the directory `modules/pgn-viewer/lib`.
 * Create new HTML files with the corresponding head and body.

-### About handling of assets

-Due to the fact that Webpack holds the assets under a given directory (in my case, it is `/lib/`).
-If you deploy the PgnViewerJS under any different root path, you have to define that root path by providing a Javascript line before loading the library:

-     <script>__globalCustomDomain = '/PgnViewerJS/js/';</script>
-     <script src="/PgnViewerJS/js/pgnv.js" type="text/javascript"></script>

 ### Using the viewer

 To use the viewer in an HTML page, you have to do the following steps: